tolauwae/phd-thesis/src/oop/oop.typ

 // ecoop paper introduction

-Unfortunately in out-of-place debugging, since the entire debugging session is moved to the local machine, the scheduling of the callbacks happens on the local server, while the subscribing of callback on MQTT topics, and receiving the messages happens on the client.
+Unfortunately in out-of-place debugging, since the entire debugging session is moved to the local machine, the scheduling of the callbacks happens on the local server, while subscribing callbacks on MQTT topics, and receiving the messages happens on the client.
-This presents two types of state desynchronization from the perspective of the server, synchronous and asynchronous.
+This presents two types of state desynchronization from the perspective of the server, _synchronous_ and _asynchronous_.

 ==== State Desynchronization between two Devices